I don’t admit this to many people, but the CFO at my last job told me I was unemployable a few months before I quit.

 Is that you too, friend??

-Today, I wanna give you 8 practical apps that help me take personal responsibility for my time, BUT …
+Today, I wanna give you 8 productivity apps that help me take personal responsibility for my time, BUT …

 … while admitting efficiency holds a fascinating power over me, I totally admit this: